(800) 849-2168

 • Provide verification of your education, training, licensure, and examination scores.

-• Complete a criminal background check and fingerprinting.
+• Complete a criminal background check.

 Connecticut Medical Board License Renewal